Watson-Personal-Assistant/developer/_content/audio_single/how_it_works_audio.md

 ---
 The audio client passes an auth token when it first connects to audio gateway to authenticate.
 For more information about client authentication, see the [Authenticating audio devices]({{site.baseurl}}/audio_single/audio_authentication/) topic.

-For a single-tenant audio gateway, the flow for processing audio and IoT control in Watson Assistant Solutions is shown in figure 1.
+For an audio gateway for hospitality, the flow for processing audio and IoT control in Watson Assistant Solutions is shown in figure 1.

 ![audio flow]({{site.baseurl}}/audio_single/flow_single.PNG)